-This has led us to a partnership with Professor Francoise Wemelsfelder from SRUC in Scotland who has been developing a welfare tool she calls Qualitative Behavioural Assessment (QBA).
+This has led us to a partnership with The Scotland's Rural College (SRUC) and Professor Francoise Wemelsfelder to develop an approach to assess animals' emotional wellbeing called qualitative behavioural assessment (QBA).
 The key concept behind this fits in with our own philosophy that "animals are not production systems to be managed".
 They are fellow sentient beings and we must acknowledge the animal's perspective on life.
 We must ask ourselves this question: "What can farm life be like for them?"
 Animals want to engage, choose, make decisions and become competent.
 They can create a life, not just consume resources.

-The QBA system will allow us to equip our field teams - the people who go out on farm, day in and day out, who work with our farmers to maintain the highest welfare standards - with a virtual toolkit to record animal behaviours identified as being indicative of emotional wellbeing.
-We began trialing the system in September 2020 and began rolling it out during 2021.
+The QBA system allows us to equip our field teams - the people who go out on farm, day in and day out, who work with our farmers to maintain the highest welfare standards - with a virtual toolkit to record animal behaviours identified as being indicative of emotional wellbeing.
+We began trialing the system in September 2020 and have been rolling it out to our supply chains over the last 2 years.